bermi/eventify/README.md

 ### On the browser

-A 1.7k (867 bytes gzipped) browser ready version is available on the dist/ folder.
+A 3.19 kB (1.4K gzipped) browser ready version is available on the dist/ folder.

     <script src="dist/eventify.min.js" type="text/javascript"></script>